+In 2018 Jess held a solo exhibition, 'Excavations of the Deep' at Lone Goat Gallery in Byron Bay, which included some of her largest sculpture works to date.
 In both 2016 and 2015, Jess held a solo exhibition in Melbourne as part of Sustainable Living Festival, titled ‘Tomorrow’s Nest’ and ‘Future Sands’ respectively.
 She has exhibited work in group shows across Australia and New Zealand over the past 8 years.

 Jess continues to cultivate her social inquiry, conceptual development and critical thinking.
 She graduated with a Bachelor of Design (Communication Design) from RMIT in 2004.
 She has practised as a design professional for 14 years.
 Hailing from the Surf Coast of Victoria, Jess currently based in Byron Bay, NSW and creates sculptures from her home studio.